CasualYT31/ComputerWars/README.md

 # Computer Wars
-Advance Wars engine built primarily for the Windows platform.
+Advance Wars engine for the Windows, macOS, and Linux platforms.
 If you've somehow stumbled across this project, then please stick around.
 This is one of my active projects as of right now, and I hope to keep working on it for the coming few years.

 ### Planned Features